-Can I receive financial aid for attending the OT program and what happens about the summers that I am doing fieldwork or in Rochester?
+Can I receive financial aid for attending the program and what happens about the summers that I am doing fieldwork?

-All IC students participate in research activities under one of two options.
-All students take courses in statistics and research methods, which includes an exploratory research paper.
+All students participate in research activities under one of two options.

-In the thesis option, the student builds upon this paper during the graduate year completing a formal research proposal, carrying out the research, and completing a thesis under the guidance of a thesis committee.
+In the thesis option, the student complete a formal research proposal, carries out the research, and completes a thesis under the guidance of a thesis committee.